z-t-taylor/MuSee/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-A modern web application for curating virtual art exhibitions using collections from major museums - Art Institute Chicago (AIC) and the Metropolitan Museum of Art (the Met).
+MuSee is a virtual exhibition builder that lets you explore and curate artwork from two of the world’s leading museum collections, The Met and Art Institute of Chicago.
+Discover, collect, and organise pieces into your own themed exhibitions, all from your browser.

 ## Features

 - **Artwork Discovery**
   - Browse thousands of artworks from The Met and Art Institute Chicago
-  - Detailed artwork information with descriptions and historical context
+  - Explore in-depth artwork profiles with artist bios, medium details, and cultural significance
 - **Exhibition Curation**
   - Create and manage custom exhibitions
   - Save and organise artwork selections